mbucchia/Varjo-Foveated/README.md

 In layperson's terms:

-This software lets you use Eye-Tracked Foveated Rendering (sometimes referred to as Dynamic Foveated Rendering) with your Varjo headset in Digital Combat Simulation (DCS) World when using the latest OpenBeta with native OpenXR support.
+This software lets you use Eye-Tracked Foveated Rendering (sometimes referred to as Dynamic Foveated Rendering) with your Varjo headset in Digital Combat Simulation (DCS) World when using OpenXR.

 In technical terms:

 This software enables OpenXR apps developed with [XR_VARJO_quad_views](https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#XR_VARJO_quad_views) support to use [XR_VARJO_foveated_rendering](https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#XR_VARJO_foveated_rendering) without code changes.

 DISCLAIMER: This software is distributed as-is, without any warranties or conditions of any kind.
 Use at your own risks.

+# Details and instructions on the [the wiki](https://github.com/mbucchia/Varjo-Foveated/wiki)!

 ## Setup